SGDInstitute/apollo/content/collections/pages/sgdinstitute/team.md

         content:
           -
             type: text
-            text: 'Our work is supported by input and advice from outstanding accomplices, including TK Morton, Mai Jakubowski, Robert Alberts, and Noah Barth.'
+            text: 'Our work is supported by input and advice from outstanding accomplices, including Mai Jakubowski, Robert Alberts, and Noah Barth.'
     type: content
     enabled: true
   -